Tuition fees and living costs

 Remember that paying for university isn’t just all about the tuition fees.
 There are also day-to-day living costs such as accommodation, food, books, travel – and going out, of course!

 We estimate that you’ll need around £8,000 per year to spend on basic living costs if you move out of home and go to university – but this obviously depends on your lifestyle.

 Managing your money may not seem like the most exciting aspect of student life, but it’ll help you to start thinking about it now.
-Take a look at our guide to managing your money for hints and tips on budgeting and keeping on top of your finances while you’re at university.
+Our Student Financial Support Service is here to help you with budgeting and keeping on top of your finances while you’re at university.

 Don’t forget you can also apply for a Maintenance Loan to help with living costs.
 You can find out more about this on our page about paying for your studies.